Skip to content

 Total12615

-Alternatively, the CY8C29466 handles ~20 channels per chip (8 needed for 151 keys), but requires more firmware effort — the CSD user module needs manual configuration, calibration, and the communication interface (SPI or UART) requires custom protocol design.
+Alternatively, the CY8C29466 handles ~20 channels per chip via direct pin connection (8 needed for 151 keys), though external muxing can increase this substantially — see Analog Block Multiplexing.
+It requires more firmware effort — the CSD user module needs manual configuration, calibration, and the communication interface (SPI or UART) requires custom protocol design.

 The CY8C20236A speaks I2C natively.
 Fifteen chips on a single I2C bus (at 400 kHz Fast Mode) could report all 151 channels in under 2 ms — well within MIDI’s timing budget.
 The ESP32-S3 has two I2C controllers, so the sensor bus can run independently from any other I2C peripherals.